Skip to main content

 • URL: The path the attacker used for the attack event.

-• Attack value: The value that the attacker sent that the Contrast agent detected was going to a sink.
+• Value: The value that the Contrast agent detected was going to a sink.